kahyunnam/appleCat/README.md

 # This is the Django API for appleCat

 # API endpoints documentation:
-## create account
+## create applicant account
-POST request to "/CreateCat" with the following data body:
+POST request to "/CreateCat" with the following JSON data body:
 ```
 {
   "userName":{string},